 The share price history valuation methodology values a company based on the past trading in its shares.
-We normally analyse the share prices up to a date immediately prior to the date when a takeover, merger or other significant transaction is announced to remove any price speculation or price escalations that may have occurred subsequent to the announcement of the proposed transaction.
+We normally analyse the share prices up to a date immediately prior to the date when a takeover, merger or other significant transaction is announced to remove any price speculation or price escalations that may have occurred subsequent to the announcement of a proposed transaction.

 Fitgenes is an unlisted private company with only 26 shareholders.
 Following its incorporation by the three founders, the first capital raising was at a price of \$0.10 per share and new issues (including the issue of 5,200,000 in early October 2011) have been on a pro rata basis at \$0.10 per share.
+As at November 2011 Fitgenes had 17,812,127 shares on issue and these shares were consolidated into 11,476,698 share in February 2012.